Last Updated on March 13, 2023

 Which One is Best for Your Business?

 It is extremely important that brands have a clear outcome in mind for their marketing goals.
 If you really want to expand your audience and boost brand awareness (while hopefully boosting sales), working with an influencer in your niche may be the best fit.

 On the other hand, if you simply want to collect social proof for your brand and build trust within your audience, UGC may be best for you.
 You can also use a hybrid approach and seek out a creator who operates as both an influencer and UGC Creator.

 As always, I highly recommend vetting UGC creators and influencers to make sure they can best meet your needs.
 Luckily, this doesn’t have to be a strenuous process.
-You can use platforms like Influencer Review to find and communicate with creators in your niche.
+You can use platforms like Influencer Review or Brands Meet Creators to find and communicate with creators in your niche.
 Through this same platform, you can also read the influencer reviews left by other brands to help you in the vetting process.
 The Influencer Review platform takes a lot of the extra work out of the entire influencer relations process.

 To learn more about key differences between UGC creators and influencers, you can check out this TikTok I created breaking down the difference between UGC Creators and influencers.